nunchaku-tech/nunchaku/docs/source/advanced_features/fbcache.rst

    :linenos:
    :emphasize-lines: 15-17

-You can easily enable it with:
+Enable it with:

 .. code-block:: python

     apply_cache_on_pipe(pipeline, residual_diff_threshold=0.12)

-You can tune the ``residual_diff_threshold`` to balance speed and quality: larger values yield faster inference at the cost of some quality.
+Adjust ``residual_diff_threshold`` to trade speed for quality - higher values are faster but lower quality.
-A recommended value is 0.12, which provides up to 2× speedup for 50-step denoising and 1.4× speedup for 30-step denoising.
+Recommended value 0.12 gives 2× speedup for 50-step and 1.4× for 30-step denoising.